jsonata-js/jsonata/docs/other-operators.md

 ## `?:` (Default/Elvis)

-The default (or "elvis") operator returns the left-hand side if it is truthy, otherwise it returns the right-hand side.
-This is useful for providing fallback values when an expression may evaluate to a falsy value (such as `null`, `false`, `0`, `''`, or `undefined`).
+The default (or "elvis") operator returns the left-hand side if it has an effective Boolean value of `true`, otherwise it returns the right-hand side.
+This is useful for providing fallback values when an expression may evaluate to a value with an effective Boolean value of `false` (such as `null`, `false`, `0`, `''`, or `undefined`).

 __Syntax__